Corporate Compliance

 Vericel Code of Business Conduct, Policies and Procedures

 The Vericel Code of Business Conduct and Ethics is based on the Company’s core values, good business practices and applicable law.
-Vericel employees are expected to comply with the Vericel Code of Business Conduct and Ethics, the Pharmaceutical Research and Manufacturers of America (PhRMA) Code on Interactions with Healthcare Professionals as updated and made effective as of January 2009, and any and all compliance policies and procedures applicable to their function at, and activities performed on behalf of, Vericel.
+Vericel employees are expected to comply with the Vericel Code of Business Conduct and Ethics, the AdvaMed Code of Ethics on Interactions with Healthcare Professionals (“AdvaMed Code”) as updated and made effective as of January 2009, and any and all compliance policies and procedures applicable to their function at, and activities performed on behalf of, Vericel.
 Vericel’s Code of Business Conduct and Ethics can be found here.

 Compliance Officer and Compliance Committee